mendix/docs/content/releasenotes/data-hub/index.md

 The home page tab is now called  **Data Hub**.

-From the **Data Hub** screen, you can now navigate to the Mendix Academy course for the Data Hub where you can learn how to easily share data to build apps in Studio Pro.
+From the **Data Hub** screen, you can now navigate to the Mendix Academy learning module for Data Hub where you can learn how to easily share data to build apps in Studio Pro.

 ### October 1st, 2020